-A failure to file, or the making of any misrepresentations in a required notification, is subject to one year's imprisonment and/or a criminal fine of up to 2 million yen.
+A failure to file, or the making of any misrepresentations in a required notification, is subject to a criminal fine of up to 2 million ven.

 The JFTC may file an action to void the merger, a company split or joint stock transfer involving a business combination closed without filing under the Antimonopoly Law.